5 min read

 If the current Wills include an in-contemplation of marriage clause and the couple enters a civil partnership, their current Wills will be revoked.
 Proper drafting can easily avoid this by adding an either-or clause.

+Divorce does not revoke a Will.
+Though it is read as though the divorced person had pre-deceased (died earlier).
 When a couple divorces, they may decide to update their Wills only once the decree absolute has been received (the document that means they are legally divorced).

 Where a couple has commenced divorce proceedings or even before this, we advise them to rewrite their Wills immediately.
 Unfortunately, no one can know how long their life span is and, therefore, if the spouse was to die before the decree absolute was issued.

 In cases of divorce or separation, if you do not want your ex-spouse to benefit from your estate, we recommend including an exclusion clause in your Will explicitly excluding your husband or wife.
 This should be clearly stated to avoid any misunderstanding.
 It would be best to consider including a letter of wishes explaining the reasons for the exclusion in case your ex-spouse contests your will.
-It's important to note that there is a possibility that your ex-spouse could make a claim against your estate if they believe they have not received reasonable financial provision, which is addressed in a separate article.
+It's important to note that there is a possibility that your ex-spouse could claim your estate if they believe they have not received reasonable financial provision, which is addressed in a separate article.

 SEVERANCE OF TENANCY